 So you like The Cranberries – Dreams, but next is that icky song you hate – Slide – Goo Goo Dolls.
 Too Bad.
 Play through it because you wanted to hear The Cranberries – Dreams.
 I really don’t like this mechanic.
 At all.

 There is a new workout released every day.
-There are various length workouts 5-30 minutes.
+There are various lengths of workouts which are 5-30 minutes.
 Frequently the ‘new’ daily workout will be old songs and workouts that were previously released, remixed with some new songs, and new workouts.

 There is an intro video with various trainers taking you through a few various warmup and cool-down stretches.
-You can skip this if you want.
+You can skip this part if you want.
 The playlist of songs will start and you have to play them all as is.
-As mentioned, no skipping.
-The trainers will give you motivation at times.
-It is not live feedback though, no real trainer is watching you.
-Think more people usually have a hard time at this point phrases, like “Remember to breathe”, and “We are almost done, finish strong”.
-Basic generic words of encouragement.
-There is no ability to mute the trainer which gets super annoying.
+As mentioned, no skipping full songs.

 There is also a companion Supernatural mobile app that lets you see today’s workout and keep track of your profile.
 Many users like the mobile app experience, but I found I didn’t use it much.
 You can easily see your stats in the game.
 But perhaps if you wanted to show your friend your scores or see if you are interested in today’s workout without logging on you could do so via the app.